jedluk/react-perfect-zoom/README.md

 ![Alt Demo](https://raw.githubusercontent.com/jedluk/react-perfect-zoom/master/sample/demo.gif)

-Component is built without on create-react-app boilerplate any additional npm dependencies (either canvas element is not used).
+Component is built with create-react-app boilerplate without additional npm dependencies (either canvas element is not used).
 Please be aware that current version is first release and is just a germ of something bigger.
 A lot of ideas must be coded.

 ## Instalation